A Framework for Ruling Out Quantum Speedups: Introduction

 Combining these results, we get a complete picture of when quantum speedups over deterministic algorithms are possible for symmetric functions.
-Table~\ref{tab:gap-speedup} highlights several regimes and the corresponding types of separations.
 As a corollary, we also obtain that, for partial symmetric functions, the polynomial method is essentially tight: $\approxdegree$ and $\Q$ are polynomially related.

 Next, for any function on the $k$-slice,

 which, together with known relationships between $\certificate{f}$, $\balancedblocksensitivity(f)$ and $\Q(f)$, implies $\D(f)=O\!\big(\tfrac{n}{\min\{k,n-k\}} \, \Q(f)^6\big)$. \end{result}